-It is a pricing strategy in which prices of products are changed in response to the real time demand and supply of consumers.
-American Airlines might not have expected this technique to become one of the most important strategies in business when they introduced it in the early 80’s.
+It is a pricing strategy in which the prices of products are changed in response to the real-time demand and supply of consumers.
+American Airlines might not have expected this technique to become one of the most important strategies in business when they introduced it in the early ’80s.
 They altered the flight rates corresponding to various other factors, and this helped them improve their profit margins considerably.

-The best examples of success in business due to application of dynamic pricing are the big shots like Amazon and Walmart.
+The best examples of success in business due to the application of dynamic pricing are big shots like Amazon and Walmart.
 Amazon updates its prices every 10 minutes.
-This model led to 27.2% increase in revenues and it ended up becoming one of the top 10 retailers in the US for the first time in 2013.
-Walmart, the retail giant, changes it product prices almost 50,000 times a month.
+This model led to a 27.2% increase in revenues and it ended up becoming one of the top 10 retailers in the US for the first time in 2013.
+Walmart, the retail giant, changes its product prices almost 50,000 times a month.
 This led to a gross increase in its revenue by 30%.

 Why Dynamic Pricing?

 The owner of a clothing store says that he changes prices every 15 minutes so that he can stay at the top of Amazon ranking.
 He says, “changing prices more frequently has boosted sales dramatically, and noted that it (the price changing) requires a lot of attention.”